 CBD – The next ingredient frontier

-Cannabidiol (CBD) is the new rage with oils, tonics, and tinctures popping for sale online, in coffee shops, and at other, sometimes strange locations.
-It’s pitched as a miracle cure for everything from cancer to anxiety to chronic pain, and the CBD market continues to grow rapidly in the United States, in part, due to the passing of the 2018 United States farm bill, which legalized hemp plants in all forms.
+Cannabidiol (CBD) is all the rage, with oils, tonics, and tinctures popping for sale.
+It's pitched as a miracle cure for everything from cancer to anxiety to chronic pain, and the CBD market continues to grow rapidly in the United States, partly due to the passing of the 2018 United States farm bill, which legalized hemp plants in all forms.

 What is cannabidiol?